evagurubi/summerexam/README.md

 - `cd backend` //navigates to backend folder
 - `npm install` //to install npm packeges

--Create a `.env` file.
+- Create a `.env` file.
 It should contain the following elements:

 - `DB_CONNECT = YOUR_MONGODB_CONNECTION`
 - `TOKEN_SECRET = YOUR_JWT_SECRET`